hiteshsharma936/hiteshsharma936/README.md

 - 👋 Hi, I’m hiteshsharma
-- 👀 I’m interested in making Power BI Dashboards and solving Business Problems.
+- 👀 I’m interested in deriving insights from the data to solve the business problems.
-- 💞️ I’m looking to collaborate on Data Analyst Work.
+- 💞️ I’m looking to collaborate the Corporate world with my skills.
+- I have a good knowledge of Excel,Power BI,Sql and python.
+- I like to learn and explore more things.
 - 📫 How to reach me -9650910818
                      -lordofgoodness0@gmail.com
                      -